ACGII/Braking-Distance-Analysis/README.md

 # Developing-Data-Products-Project
-# Coursera Data Science Specialization
+ Coursera Data Science Specialization
-# Johns Hopkins University
+ Johns Hopkins University

+Time for a Bit of Physics - 1974 Mtcars
 The link below provides both a brief description and the data product for the source code provided above.
-This project was produced in an effort to use the 1974 Motor Trend Magazine car data to create a data product in the Developing Data Products Course.
+T

 https://rpubs.com/tbalgrover/205192